Utah Solar Policy: What You Ought to Know

 Other companies place caps on the size of solar arrays you can have installed on your home.
 These types of changes can reduce the savings that would have been possible.

 One of the most recent dockets was a proposed rate change by Rocky Mountain Power to its customers.
-This docket proposed on the 15th of March, if passed, will be effective on June 1st.
-It is changes like these that could make or break your decision to get solar now or later.
+Changes like these could be a determining factor in your decision to get solar now or later.

 State and Federal Programs

 Utah has a tax credit that is currently for $1,600.
-This credit was due to decrease by $400 each year.
-Thankfully, as of March 13th, 2018, this credit is now extended and will not decrease until 2020.
+This credit was going to decrease by $400 each year.
+Thankfully, as of March 13th, 2018, this credit is now extended and will not decrease until 2021.

-If you want an accurate picture of current available incentives take a look at Utah’s Office of Energy Development, Energy.gov and DESIRE.
-Making sure that you are up to date on incentives and their expiration dates will help you to get the most out of your purchase.
+If you want an accurate picture of currently available incentives take a look at Utah’s Office of Energy Development, Energy.gov and DESIRE.
+Making sure that you are up-to-date on incentives and their expiration dates will help you to get the most out of your purchase.

 Staying informed about current legislation will give you the chance to voice your opinion before it’s too late.
 Utah state legislature allows you to see what pieces of statute are being considered.
 They also list who to contact if you have concerns.